 KIN 410 - Advanced Strength Training & Cond.
 3 Credits.

 Offered spring.
 Prereq., KIN 320, senior or graduate student status.
 Advanced resistance and aerobic exercise testing and prescription for both healthy and clinical populations.

 Offered spring.
 Prereq., KIN 320 & M 115 or higher and major in health and human performance or athletic training.
 Description and analysis of the fundamental principles of human movement.
 Includes quantitative study of the Newtonian mechanics governing biological motion and the roles of the musculo-skeletal, nervous and cardio-vascular systems during human activity.

 Offered autumn.
 Prereq., upper-division or graduate status.
 Course content is focused on the historical development of sport psychology, with emphasis upon the major principles and tactics of the discipline, including motivation, confidence, imagery, leadership, and team building.

 KIN 447 - Analytical & Communicative Techniques.
 3 Credits.

 Offered every term.
-Prereq., WRIT 101, WRIT 121 or WRIT 201.
+Prereq., WRIT 101 or equivalent, and one intermediate writing course.
 Analysis and communicative critique of literature, cinema, and other forms of popular media that contain allegorical life themes.
 Substantial reading, speaking and writing component.
 Emphasis on improving and maintaining communication skills.

 Gen Ed Attributes: Writing Course-Advanced